Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Text being dragged on Google Docs, screenshot and labels

-Reordering sentences in a word processor – example Google Docs.
+Reordering sentences in a word processor, such as on Google Docs.

 🤏Resize